SCAI-BIO/datastew/README.md

 ### Database

-INDEX will by default store mappings in a file based db file in the [following directory](https://github.com/SCAI-BIO/index/tree/main/index/db).
+INDEX will by default store mappings in a file based db file in the root dir.
 All available database adapter implementations are available in [index/repository](index/repository).